 When the U.S. petroleum industry began in 1859, it launched many new industries for producing, refining and transporting the highly sought after resource.
-With demand growing worldwide, America for the first time exported oil (and kerosene) during the Civil War when a small Union brig sailed from Philadelphia to London.
+With demand growing worldwide, America for the first time exported oil (and kerosene) during the Civil War when a small Union brig sailed from the Port of Philadelphia to London.

 “Doubt and distrust that preceded Drake’s successful venture suddenly fled before the common conviction that an oil well was the ‘open sesame’ to wealth,” reported Harpers New Monthly Magazine.
 Soon after his historic discovery near Titusville, Drake bought up all the 40-gallon whiskey barrels he could find to transport his oil on barges down the Allegheny River to Pittsburgh refineries.

 In January 1860, oil sold for $20 a barrel and brought jubilant investors huge profits, including Drake’s investors at the Seneca Oil Company of New Haven, Connecticut.
 By May of 1861, more than 130 producing wells were crammed into the area, yielding 1,288 barrels of oil a day.

 New cooperages joined the oil boom and stripped the Pennsylvania hillside forests to sell barrels at up to $3.25 each while teamsters charged up to $4 each to haul them.
 But with an oversupply of oil came plummeting prices and instability that would bring ruin to many fledgling petroleum companies.